|Junior and Socrates|

 AM/CM: Juninho Pernambucano (Recife, Pernambuco)

 Juninho Pernambucano was the leading player at Olympique Lyonnais leading them to seven consecutive Ligue 1 titles between 2002 and 2008.
-For the national team, his selection was limited by the number of great attackers in his generation.
-He was only capped 40 times and went to the 2006 World Cup Finals in Germany.
+He is one of their greatest ever players.
+For the national team, his selection was limited by the number of great attackers playing in his generation.
+He was only capped 40 times.
+He went to the 2006 World Cup Finals in Germany, where he scored a goal against Japan.

 Mario Zagallo was involved in 4 of Brazil's 5 World Cup titles.
 He won 1958 and 1962 edition as a player.
 In 1970, he was the head coach.
 And in 1994, he served as an assistant coach.
 For his club career, he played for America, Flamengo and Botafago.
 He was a member of the great Botafago team that also featured Garrincha and Didi.